 Energy Star Portfolio Manager, a free energy tracking tool developed by the U.S. Environmental Protection Agency, is currently used by over 260,000 buildings in the U.S. Building owners should create an account to get started.
 EPA provides training and help with Portfolio Manager, including a helpdesk for user questions.

 The utilities NSTAR, National Grid, and Veolia are making whole-building energy use data available to building owners for energy reporting, so that owners will be able to obtain energy totals for their buildings without having to request data from individual tenants.
-These data services will be available in early March.
-Information on how to obtain whole-building data will be available here and on the utilities’ websites soon.
-Buildings with three or fewer tenants, or buildings where one tenant is responsible for over half of the energy use, will need to obtain approval from tenants.
-The guide provides further information on requesting and using tenant-released data.
+Each utility is providing data in an Excel file format that can be directly uploaded into Portfolio Manager.

 When all required data have been entered into Portfolio Manager, the link below will import the Boston-specific reporting template into a building owner’s Portfolio Manager account.
 This template will enable the owner to generate, preview, and submit the required report.
 Building owners should ensure that all data is complete prior to clicking on the template link, as this is the last step of the reporting process.